-When it comes to defining and achieving transformational leadership, opinions and studies abound.
-Much of it, unfortunately, ranges from the intensely academic to the blanched corporate boiler plate.
+When defining and achieving transformational leadership, opinions and studies abound.
+Much of it, unfortunately, ranges from the intensely academic to the blanched corporate boilerplate.

-In this post, I aim to bring you a fresh look at this timely topic—including relevant examples and breakthrough approaches to obstacles that may be standing in your way on your own journey to being a transformational leader.
+In this post, I aim to bring you a fresh look at this timely topic—including relevant examples and breakthrough approaches to obstacles that may be standing in your way on your journey to being a better leader.

 But first, let’s warm up with a few lighthearted examples of other famous leadership styles.

 (Related: Best 5 Types Of Feedback To Use In The Workplace).

 1. Autocratic Leadership.

 Could also be called dictatorial.
 Strives for total control.
 Napoleon or any of the great oppressors exemplify this approach.

 The total flipside of autocratic.
 This leader puts their people above all else.
 Gandhi and Martin Luther King come to mind.